 One of ALTR’s Enterprise customers, a multinational privately owned fast-fashion retail corporation with a direct-to-consumer presence, recognized the need to correctly store and protect the sensitive data entrusted to them.
 This corporation is responsible for over 60 million customer email addresses, mailing addresses and names.

 Because of their multinational presence, this corporation falls under multiple privacy regulations, pressing the need for ALTR’s data governance solution within Snowflake.

-The Challenge – Who is Allowed Access to 60 Million Rows of Customer PII
+The Challenge – Access to 60 Million Rows of Customer PII

 When this retailer makes a new sale, the buyer is prompted to input a series of personally identifiable information data points - their name, email address, cell phone number, and mailing address to name a few.
 The concern arose that if every employee within the organization had uncontrolled access to the PII stored within their database, anyone could wrongfully distribute this data to competitors or to unsafe hands.

 When the data team at this retail company approached ALTR, their main concern was limiting the access that internal employees had to the data within their database and monitoring how it was being used.
 The additional challenge was that the company needed to add that protection while also allowing certain unique elements of the data to be accessible and usable for reporting purposes.